Playing to Win, versus Playing Not to Lose

 Life is funny.
 There are always ways to justify nearly anything you want (or don’t want) to do.
 For example, “The timing is not right” (“We’re not ready,” “The market will be better soon,” “We need to save more,” “We need to staff up first,” etc.) Justifications often include things like “We had a bad experience once” or “We are a very conservative organization” – comments that tend to lean towards risk aversion or a lack of confidence.

 I’ve seen this in my own business after a large investment failed to yield the desired results, when I was a regional sales and services leader at a “growth-oriented” software company, and as a consultant.
-There are always subtle variations to the root cause, but the net effect is that those companies are playing it safe.
+The root cause always varies, but the net effect is that those companies play it safe.

 Why is that a problem?
 It may not be.
 Being content may not be a bad thing.
 Sometimes the status quo is enough.
 Having a reliable schedule, manageable stress levels, sufficient funds, and doing something you like with people you like may be the goal.
 But not everyone is built that way.